 Outdoor Living Summer Blog Hop

 Join us for an all inspiring Outdoor Living Summer Blog Hop, featuring several talented bloggers.
 Gather up loads of great ideas for your outdoor living space just in time for the long weekend.

 Many of you may remember last year we launched our first, big group, summer blog hop with the 2017 Great Outdoor Living post.
-We joined several talented bloggers around the world to launch our outdoor living spaces.
-This year we have teamed back up to bring you a second serving of all of our great outdoor goodness.
+We joined several talented bloggers around the world to launch our favorite outdoor living spaces.
+This year a few of us have teamed back up to bring you a second serving of all of our great outdoor goodness.